-The Farm House has played an important role in improving campus life and impacting students and faculty, and this year University Museums is celebrating the impact the Farm House has had over the past 160 years.
+The Farm House has played an important role on the Iowa State campus and has impacted the lives of many students and faculty.
+This year, University Museums is celebrating the importance of the Farm House to this campus over the past 160 years.

 The exhibition will showcase the many purposes the Farm House has served over the past 160 years including acting as the home for farm tenants working on the original model farm, an early residency for Iowa State presidents, home to Deans of Agriculture and, since the Bicentennial in 1976, a campus museum.
 Visitors will also gain insight on how campus was affected by global events such as the Civil War, the advent of electrification, the Great Depression, WWI and WWII, and more.

 "Interactive exhibition labels will inspire each visitor to get involved and test their knowledge," said Allison Sheridan, Farm House Museum Manager.
 "The exhibition will illustrate everything fundamental to the Farm House from 1860 to today.
 Visitors can also brush up on their general history, placing objects in context to make connections about what was going on in the world during that time period."

 The Farm House Museum is open Monday through Friday from Noon to 4:00 p.m.; closed weekends, holidays and university breaks.
 In addition, there will be a weekend open house on March 21-22; the Museum will be open both days from 1:00 p.m. to 4:00 p.m.